perigrin/the-room/traits-vs-roles.md

-Title: The Why of Traits vs Roles
+Title: Traits vs Roles
 Author: Chris Prather
 Date: 2010-08-11

-# The Why of Traits vs Roles
+# Traits vs Roles

 In natural languages lot of objects have multiple names.
 For example I am known on CPAN and IRC as `perigrin`, I am know to my friends and